Zavsek/POD_GO-Helix_converter/README.md

 -   **User-Friendly Interface:** Simple and intuitive design for easy navigation.
 -   **Cross-Platform Compatibility:** Built with Electron for use on Windows, macOS, and Linux.

+## Instalation

+The app can be easily downloaded via the folowing [Download Link](https://drive.google.com/file/d/1tekepej_rmgufNh3zyAduzM2XGFBuv8n/view?usp=drive_link)
+The link will redirect you to Google Drive. to install the application launch the setup.exe file and follow the setup instructions.
+The entire app is only around 10MB so this process shouldn't take long

 ## Usage Instructions

 1. Open the POD_GO-Helix_converter application.